-Mr Martin Hockridge
+Martin Hockridge

-Martin Hockridge was appointed to the Council in February 2020.
+Martin Hockridge was appointed to the Council as the legal practitioner representative in February 2020.

-Martin was admitted as a lawyer in 1982 and has practised in the ACT for over 30 years.
+Martin was admitted as a lawyer in 1982 and has practised in the ACT for more than 30 years.
 He was a long time criminal defence lawyer before moving to policy and administration as Deputy Chief Executive Officer at Legal Aid ACT.
-After leaving Legal Aid he was president of the ACT Law Society for three years.
+After leaving Legal Aid, he was president of the ACT Law Society for 3 years.

-He has been a Director of the Law Council of Australia and is currently a member of the Legal Practitioners Admission Board as well as working on Law Society Committees.
-His particular interests are access to justice, the criminal law and human rights.
+Martin has been a Director of the Law Council of Australia and is currently a member of the Legal Practitioners Admission Board as well as working on Law Society Committees.
+His work interests include access to justice, the criminal law and human rights.